AuroraStorm-sw/Inspired-Ink/README.md

 5. Account creation not fully functional on Opera Web browser, causing an 403 Forbidden error message.
 Solution: No information about this specific error has come up when searching for information online.
 The signup form comes with a csrf token.
 Unclear if the error is caused by the webpage itself or by Allauth.

+6. The text "Body*" showing next to the main textcontent input when creating an Ink.
+The text was included in the form, and I wasn't able to remove it.
+Solution: Hiding the text with CSS, using font-size: 0 on that specific field.

 # Future implements - nice to haves